Anant-Gaikwad/FlightSearchMS/README.md

 Steps to Run

 1. Run you project with mvn spring-boot:run

-   And launch from browser with http://localhost:8081/flight/getFlight?flightNo=FL_SIN_1011
+2. Open Postman to test URL with http://localhost:8081/flight/getFlight?flightNo=FL_SIN_1011

-2. To see all flights  http://localhost:8081/flight/getAllFlight
+3. To see all flights  http://localhost:8081/flight/getAllFlight